Health Careers Program Eligibility

 - Command of the English language.

-- Permanent resident or U.S. citizen, with New Jersey residency.
+- United States citizen or Permanent resident, with New Jersey residency.

 - Satisfactory performance on diagnostic/placement tests.